Convergence of large population games to mean field games with interaction through the controls: Approximation of the mean field game

-for two constants $C_t,C>0$ which do not depend on $i,j,N$. \end{lemma} \begin{proof} This follows from the fact that the functions $b$, $\partial_\mu b, \partial_xf$ and $\partial_\xi f$ are of linear growth, and the function $\partial_xb$ is bounded (see conditions \ref{a1} and \ref{a4}).
+for two constants $C_t,C>0$ which do not depend on $i,j,N$. \end{lemma} \begin{proof} This follows from the fact that the functions $b$, $ \partial_xf$ and $\partial_\xi f$ are of linear growth, and the functions $\partial_xb$ and $\partial_\mu b,$ are bounded (see conditions \ref{a1} and \ref{a4}).
 In fact, recalling that the adjoint equation is given by \eqref{eq:adjoint eq full terminal}-\eqref{eq:adjoint eq full}, these properties imply